Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices

-From there, twelve 4-GHZ states are fused together in three consecutive stages to produce the target resource state.
+From there, twelve 4-GHZ states are fused together in three consecutive stages of multiplexing to produce the target resource state.
+Each resource produced during each of these final three stages requires two fusion gates to succeed simultaneously.
+We also consider the use of additional auxiliary photons to increase the success probability of these fusion gates (see Section~\ref{subsec:PerfBounds}).

-Normally each unboosted fusion gate is expected to succeed with a probability of $50\%$.
-Here, to improve the probability of successfully generating the state, we assume that each gate is boosted to reach a success probability of $75\%$ using four additional single photons (not shown in Fig. \ref{fig:architectures}a) \cite{bartolucci2021creation}.
-Indeed, in the low-loss regime considered in our study, the cost of producing additional photons is lower than the cost of multiplexing more fusion gates.
-However, boosting beyond 75\% requires additional GHZ states, which are themselves costly to produce from single photons and do not justify the mild increase to success probability compared to increasing the amount of multiplexing.

 This scheme can also be used starting with a source of 4-GHZ states.
 In that case, the first three stages of multiplexing can be neglected.
 We call the scheme that generates the 24-photon state directly from a source of 4-photon GHZ state a hybrid scheme.